mentainha/m3o/cmd/api-ingress/README.md

 ## URL Proxy

 The [URL](https://github.com/micro/services/tree/master/url) service provides link shortening and sharing.
 The URL Proxy fronts those urls as a single entrypoint at https://m3o.one.
-We don't serve directly because of time wasted on ssl certs, etc.

 - Assumes url is of format `https://m3o.one/u/AArfeZE`
 - Will call `https://api.m3o.com/url/resolve?shortURL=https://m3o.one/u/AArfeZE`
 - URL service should return `destinationURL=https://foobar.com/example`
 - Proxy will issue a 301 redirect

-Additionally we provide GET/POST access to the /v1 API via `api_key=xxx` param rather than Authorization: Bearer xxx
+Additionally we provide GET/POST access to the /v1/* API via `api_key=xxx` param rather than Authorization: Bearer xxx

 Example